docusign/docusign-esign-python-client/README.md

 *   py-oauth2 v0.0.10+

 ## Code examples
-You can find on our GitHub a self-executing package of code examples for the eSignature C# SDK, called a [Launcher](https://github.com/docusign/code-examples-python/blob/master/README.md), that demonstrates common use cases.
+You can find on our GitHub a self-executing package of code examples for the eSignature Python SDK, called a [Launcher](https://github.com/docusign/code-examples-python/blob/master/README.md), that demonstrates common use cases.
 You can also download a version preconfigured for your DocuSign developer account from [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/).
 These examples can use either the [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant) or [JSON Web Token (JWT)](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-jsonwebtoken) authentication workflows.

 ## OAuth implementations
 For details regarding which type of OAuth grant will work best for your DocuSign integration, see [Choose OAuth Type](https://developers.docusign.com/platform/auth/choose/) in the [DocuSign Developer Center](https://developers.docusign.com/).